sthorn/GettingCleaningDataProject/README.md

   * Read subject codes from file and add column to data.frame with cbind()
 * Merge test and training datasets with rbind
 * Print warning if any NA values are found
-* Write data.frame to cleandata.txt
 * Create new data.frame with the average of each variable for each subject and activity
   * Use reshape2's melt() and dcast() functions
+* Write data.frame to cleandata.txt

+Further details can be found in the comments